The time has finally come where I now need to implement some rules for commenting on my blog.

 - You don’t leave your”real” name:

 There is a space for your name when you leave a comment.
 Put your name there because I’m here to connect with you.
 Not your company, your product or service but you, I want your name.
-You are also not allowed keywords so if you leave your name with @ and your keywords they will be removed or I just won’t approve your comment.
+Also keywords are not allowed so if you leave your name with @ and your keywords they will be removed or I just won’t approve your comment.
 I think it depends on my mood or what you said.
 I want people here for the right reasons.

 - You are linking to an Empower Network blog: